krarey/fcos-nomad-rpi/README.md

 `cache`: Downloads a local copy of the latest Fedora CoreOS image, to prevent re-downloading on each run when writing multiple end images.

-`install`: Invokes each of the above as a dependency (if not already up-to-date), then uses the `coreos-installer` image via Podman to deploy onto a target device, as defined by teh `TARGET_DEV` variable.
+`install`: Invokes each of the above as a dependency (if not already up-to-date), then uses the `coreos-installer` image via Podman to deploy onto a target device, as defined by the `TARGET_DEV` variable.
 Installs the unpacked files from the `firmware` into the resultant boot partition.

 `clean`: Cleans up build artifacts from all other targets.